A career of eighteen years and eleven months saw D5296/25146 allocated to a variety of London Midland Region depots.

-After withdrawal 25146 was moved to Derby Works by the last week of October 1983, then moved to Swindon Works on February 4th as part of a large scrap engine movement.
+After withdrawal 25146 was moved to Derby Works by the last week of October 1983, on arrival at Derby three of its traction motors were transferred to 25182.
+On February 4th 1985 25143 moved to Swindon Works as part of a large scrap engine movement.
 25146 was broken up by the middle of April 1985.

 Works visits (records incomplete).

 It was transferred to the Midland Lines during March and then on to the Birmingham Division (D02) during August.